Germany and Liechtenstein: Bilateral relations

-Germany has traditionally enjoyed a close partnership with Liechtenstein, based on shared history and culture as well as wide-ranging economic, political and personnel ties.
-Liechtenstein has been represented in Berlin by a resident Ambassador since 2002.
-Since 1992, the German Ambassador in Berne has also been accredited to Vaduz.
-There has been a German Honorary Consul in Liechtenstein since 2005.
-In 2008, Liechtenstein for its part appointed Honorary Consuls to Frankfurt am Main and Munich.
-Regular high-level contacts ensure a continuous exchange of views between the two Governments.
+Germany has traditionally enjoyed a close partnership with Liechtenstein based on shared history and culture, as well as wide-ranging economic, political and personnel ties.
+Liechtenstein has an embassy in Berlin and honorary consulates in Frankfurt am Main, Munich and Hamburg.
+The German Ambassador in Berne is also accredited to Vaduz.
+There is a German Honorary Consul in Liechtenstein.
+Regular high-level contacts ensure ongoing exchange between the two governments.
 Cooperation is particularly close in the United Nations and other international organisations.

 Alongside Switzerland, Germany is Liechtenstein’s most important trading and economic partner.
 An agreement on mutual assistance in tax matters in accordance with OECD standards entered into force in 2010, while a comprehensive double taxation agreement entered into force in 2012.